ietf-wg-asdf/instance-information/draft-bormann-asdf-instance-information.md

-Messages always have context, typically describing the "me" and the "you" of the interaction, the "now" and "here", allowing deictic statements ("the temperature here", "my current draw")...
+Messages always have context, typically describing the "me" and the "you" of the interaction, the "now" and "here", allowing deictic statements such as "the temperature here" or "my current draw".

 Messages may have to be complemented by this context for interpretation, i.e., the context needed may need to be reified in the